dylanconklin/Lineosaur/README.md

 <strong><a href="https://youtu.be/dJc68L8nda8">YouTube Preview</a></strong>
 </p>

-Adjacency Table Builder is an app to build weighted graphs and view the associated adjacency tables and generated Minimum Spanning Tree (MST).
+Lineosaur is an app to build weighted graphs and view the associated adjacency tables and generated Minimum Spanning Tree (MST).

 ## Features